LeftOverDefault/Stranded-Voices/README.md

 ## Description

-Stranded Voices is a cyberpunk-themed game designed to immerse users in a text-based futuristic dystopian universe.
+Stranded Voices is a space-themed game designed to immerse users in a text-based futuristic dystopian universe.
 It combines elements of cybernetics, advanced technology and detailed lore to create an immersive experience.

 ## Story